algorithmwatch/dataskop-platform/docs/deployment_dokku.md

 - setup a default server: https://dokku.com/docs/configuration/nginx/#default-site
 - to make the custom CHECKS file work: set a list of allowed hosts (e.g. a local IP adress): `DJANGO_ALLOWED_HOSTS=.unding.de,xx.xx.xx.xx`

+### Volumes

+`mkdir /var/lib/dokku/data/storage/some-storage`

+The uid and gid of the user of the Dockerfile (in this case the user `django`)

+`chown -R 101:101 /var/lib/dokku/data/storage/some-storage`